eltimster/arc-medtechai/phd-openings.md

 **Key areas involved in the research:** machine learning, Bayesian data analysis, modelling of cognitive decline

-## Context-specific Clinical Decision Support Leveraging Clinical Practice Guidelines
+## Context-specific Clinical Decision Support Leveraging Clinical Practice Guidelines (Applications for this project have now closed)

 This PhD project will focus on identification of relevant clinical guidelines for a given clinical situation.
 In particular, the emphasis of the project